AgentCoop/go-work/README.md

 ## Introduction
-Go has lots of synchronization mechanisms ranging from language primitives such as mutexes, channels, atomic functions, and to a more complicated components such as [*content.Context*](https://golang.org/pkg/context/).
+Go has lots of synchronization mechanisms ranging from language primitives such as mutexes, channels, atomic functions, and to a more complicated components such as [*context.Context*](https://golang.org/pkg/context/).
 Unfortunately, using them to solve problems arising in day-to-day programming might be quite challenging, especially for novices.

 The goal of the _Job design pattern_ and this implementation is to provide an easy-to-use and solid foundation for solving problems involving concurrent executions and their control.
-The Job pattern in many cases can be viewed as an alternative to [*content.Context*](https://golang.org/pkg/context/), though it's not meant to completely replace it.
+The Job pattern in many cases can be viewed as an alternative to [*context.Context*](https://golang.org/pkg/context/), though it's not meant to completely replace it.

 ## Documentation
 ### Why?
-I know, this is probably the most import question a skeptical programmer might ask.
-"Why should I learn how to use it, when we already have [*content.Context*](https://golang.org/pkg/context/), your solution looks like an over-engineered one".
+I know, this is probably the most frequent question a skeptical programmer might ask.
+"Why should I learn how to use it, when we already have [*context.Context*](https://golang.org/pkg/context/), your solution looks like an over-engineered one".
 Well, because I have a weakness for Gimp, allow me to retort in a sarcastic way to such criticism:
 <img align="center" style="margin: 6px" src="https://raw.githubusercontent.com/AgentCoop/go-work/master/docs/funny-software-eng.png" alt='funny Software Engineering' aria-label='' />
 <br>